-Policy/Directives: If agency/academy policy authorizes the use of electronic signatures, then a /s/, //s//, “signature on file”, or other electronic signature, deemed appropriate by the agency, is acceptable.
+Policy/Directives: If training organization policy authorizes the use of electronic signatures, then a /s/, //s//, “signature on file”, or other electronic signature, deemed appropriate by the organization, is acceptable.
 The assessor may ask to see a document that authorizes a specific type of signature or authorizing mark (such as a stamp, seal, /s/, or any other mark).
-Further, if a policy is on an official agency website, it may be accepted as authentic.
-It is not up to the assessor whether they approve how the agency/academy authorizes policy/procedures, but that the agency/academy has a process and follows it consistently.
+Further, if a policy is on an official government website (internal or external), it may be accepted as authentic.
+It is not up to the assessor whether they approve how the training organization authorizes policy/directives, but that the organization has a process and follows it consistently.

-Supporting Evidence: Authentication will depend on the type of evidence, how it is generated, and any formatting or agency/academy procedures for generating the evidence.
-Authentication can be demonstrated through various methods such as, but not limited to: title on a document, date in the footer, database screen shot, printout where document is located on the agency/department website, copy of log book entries, photos of facilities/training, printouts of rosters, evaluation analysis reports, emails, and etc. Assessors are trained to use a realistic approach to how supporting evidence is authenticated.
+Supporting Evidence: Authentication will depend on the type of evidence, how it is generated, and any formatting or organizational procedures for generating the evidence.
+Authentication can be demonstrated through various methods such as, but not limited to: title on a document, date in the footer, database screen shot, printout where document is located on a government website, copy of log book entries, photos of facilities/training, printouts of rosters, evaluation analysis reports, emails, and etc. Assessors are trained to use a realistic approach to how supporting evidence is authenticated.
 Some general guidelines include:

-· If forms are used, the forms must be completed to demonstrate compliance with agency/academy procedures.
+- If forms are used, the forms must be completed to demonstrate that the training organization follows its own procedures.

-· Protection of Personally Identifiable Information (PII) may require the agency to redact information.
+- Protection of Personally Identifiable Information (PII) may require the training organization to redact information.
 This is acceptable and the assessor should accept the form as completed.

-· If the evidence has a signature block on the form or document, then it should be signed according to the agency/academy policy for signatures.
+- If the evidence has a signature block on the form or document, then it should be signed according to the organization’s policy for signatures.